-This is the percent of patients that have had a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be an indicator of nursing care .
-Pressure ulcers, also called bed sores, are routinely caused by patients not being moved frequently enough.
+This indicates the percent of patients who have had a pressure ulcer.
+Pressure ulcers are considered to be an indicator of nursing care at a nursing home.
+Pressure ulcers, which are also referred to as bed sores, are routinely the result of residents staying in one position for too long.

 Minimizes Serious Falls

 In Foothills Transitional Care and Rehabilitation, 3.44% of Patients had Serious Falls